 - Integrative medicine

-In the same way that Saint Francis honors the legacy of the Sisters of Saint Joseph through its mission of compassionate care, the hospital is always looking ahead to anticipate better ways to deliver that care in a rapidly changing healthcare environment.
-Responding to the dynamics of the changing marketplace, the hospital recently adopted a five-year strategic plan designed to position it for future growth.
-The plan sets forth a road map for delivering on its promise of BestCare for a LifetimeSM.
-Toward that end, a patient-centered model of care has been envisioned to produce the perfect patient experience and the highest measurable quality across the continuum of care needed by our community.
+In the same way that Saint Francis honors the legacy of the Sisters of Saint Joseph through its mission of compassionate care, the Hospital is always looking ahead to anticipate better ways to deliver that care in a rapidly changing healthcare environment.
+Responding to the dynamics of the changing marketplace, the Hospital adopted a strategy to meet the healthcare challenges and opportunities confronting us today - and tomorrow.
+The plan sets forth a road map for delivering on its promise of BestCare for a Lifetime.
+The result is a patient-centered model of care designed to produce a patient experience of the highest measurable quality for the communities we serve.

-From its humble beginnings, Saint Francis has continuously responded to the community’s evolving healthcare needs through a combination of the best clinical care, the best training of health care professionals, top-level research, and community support.
-Together, these principles have a allowed us to build a 114-year tradition of providing the BestCare for a Lifetime.
+From its humble beginnings, Saint Francis has continuously responded to the community’s evolving healthcare needs through a combination of the best clinical care, the best training of healthcare professionals, top-level research, and community support.
+Together, these principles have allowed us to build a 114-year tradition of providing the BestCare for a Lifetime.